alup/puppet-rbenv/README.md

 }
 ```

-Gems are handled using a Package provider inherited from puppet's
+Gems are handled using a custom Package provider that handles gems,
-`gem` one - so `absent` and `latest` work as expected.
+somewhat inspired by Puppet's Package one - thus `absent` and `latest`
+work as expected.

 ## License